Pro-Trump sign gives way to sold sign

-Pro-Trump sign on Oakdale lawn is no more with sale of house

-The 10-foot-tall Trump sign that sparked some controversy in an Oakdale neighborhood during the summer will not be available for holiday viewing.
+The 10-foot-tall pro-President Donald Trump sign that sparked some controversy in an Oakdale neighborhood during the summer will not be available for holiday viewing.

 The plywood sign erected about a year ago on Alan Herrick’s lawn — and had “GOOD JOB TRUMP,” “BUILD THAT WALL” and other messages written on it — is gone, and so is Herrick.